AbubekerMohamed/Kryptopose-React/README.md

 # Kryptopose-React

 A React crypto info and news app to showcase API integration using redux, UI designing using ant design and general best practices for using React.
+## Give it a start if you like it.
 below are some screenshots:

 <table>